 At Glauber Berenson Vego, we genuinely care about you and want to see you reach the most complete recovery possible.
 When you hire us, our team will check in with you frequently and keep you up to date on the status of your case.
 We provide personal attention and individualized legal strategies for each and every client.

-Does Workers’ Compensation Cover Brain Injuries?
+Does Workers’ Compensation Cover Head Injuries at Work?

 In California, all work-related injuries are covered by workers’ compensation, including brain injuries that occur due to on-the-job accidents, working conditions, and work-related activities.
-If you are an eligible employee, and you can prove that your brain injury is related to your employment, you are eligible to receive benefits to help with the costs associated with treating your injury.
+If you are an eligible employee, and you can prove that your head or brain injury is related to your employment, you are eligible to receive benefits to help with the costs associated with treating your injury.

 Depending on your situation, you may be entitled to the following workers’ compensation benefits for your work-related head or brain injury: